mpickpt/mana-doc/docs/source/index.rst

 commands to allocate a *compute node*.
 You will need to allocate one or more compute nodes before running multi-node MPI jobs.

-Next, we assume that your system asks you to use ``srun`` to replace ``mpirun`` when running MPI applications with multiple processes.
-In this case, you can launch and restart an MPI program with MANA using the following commands:
+Next, we assume that the system asks to use ``srun`` to replace ``mpirun`` when using SLURM to rung MPI applications with multiple processes.
+(However, CentOS 7 and Rocky 8 will instead use ``mpirun -n <num> ...``.)
+Assuming 'srun', we launch and restart an MPI program with MANA using the following commands:

 .. code:: shell